Ball Archives

 Source custody remains local

-Private archival files and ingest workflows remain the authority.
-The site only publishes curated public description.
+Private archival files and editorial workflows remain authoritative.
+The site publishes curated public description rather than raw archival working material.

 Principle